ibm-cloud-docs/hs-crypto/envelope-encryption.md

 Unwrapping a data encryption key (DEK) decrypts and authenticates the contents within the key, returning the original key material to your data service.

 If your business application needs to access the contents of your wrapped DEKs, you can use the {{site.data.keyword.hscrypto}} API to send an unwrap request to the service.
-To unwrap a DEK, you need to specify the ID value of the root key and the `ciphertext` value returned during the initial wrap request.
+To unwrap a DEK, you need to specify the ID value of the root key and the `ciphertext` value that is returned during the initial wrap request.

 The following diagram shows key unwrapping in action.